UVa Course Catalog (Unofficial, Lou's List)

 Offered

-A design project extending throughout the spring semester.
-Involves the study of an actual open-ended situation, including problem formulation, data collection, analysis and interpretation, model building for the purpose of evaluating design options, model analysis, and generation of solutions.
-Includes an appropriate computer laboratory experience.
-Prerequisite: SYS 4053.
+A design project extending throughout the fall and spring semesters.
+Involves the study of a real-world, open-ended situation, including problem formulation, data collection, analysis and interpretation, model building and analysis, and generation of solutions.
+Students work on the same project with the same team in SYS 4053 and 4054 in subsequent semesters.
+Pre-requisite: SYS 4053

 SYS 4055Systems Engineering Design Colloquium II (1)